The Birgit Burton R.I.S.E. Fund

 We inspire and elevate our fundraising sector as the leading advocate and thought collective for Black Canadian philanthropy.

-We do that through empowering Black fundraisers, creating learning opportunities, inspiring Black philanthropy and cultivating meaningful partnerships for the benefit of Black non-profit professionals.
+We do that through supporting Black fundraisers, creating learning opportunities, inspiring Black philanthropy and cultivating meaningful partnerships for the benefit of Black non-profit professionals.

 image.jpg